 We are providing our weekly update on COVID-19 test samples collected, average positivity rates and positive inpatient hospital admissions.

-This week’s report covers an eight-day period because of reporting over the Thanksgiving holiday.
+This week’s report covers a six-day period and is being released one day early because of the Thanksgiving holiday.

 |Cumulative COVID-19-related deaths in Latah County since the beginning of the pandemic(4):||40|